pschiltz/VisAnVisStat/Deploy_and_Configure.md

       ```
       $Env:install_pass='<your installer account password>'
       ```
       * Define a password to set for your internal SAS accounts, including the SAS Administrator account, that are created during the configuration.
-Example:```  $Env:sas_internal_pass='Orion123'```
       ```
       $Env:sas_internal_pass='<provide a password for your internal SAS accounts>'
       ```